Pydiction : Tab-complete your Python code

 |Pydiction allows you to Tab-complete Python code in Vim such as keywords, built-ins, standard library, and third-party modules.

-For the latest version of Pydiction and easier to read documentation, see: http://rkulla.github.io/pydiction/
+For the latest version of Pydiction and full documentation, see: http://rkulla.github.io/pydiction/

 It doesn't require installing any dependencies.
 It simply consists of three files: